dynamiclink2019/Cookie365/README.md

-# Cookie365 v.1.0
+# Cookie365 v.1.1
-Utility to Mount OneDrive For Business As a Disk - Office365
+Utility to Mount OneDrive For Business and Sharepoint Online As a Disk - Office365

 Works also in ADSF integrated environments, without asking user/password